nicolaheld24/Palisades_LiDAR_R/README.md

 - Airborne LiDAR data are generally available at much lower temporal frequency than satellite imagery, which limits their use for monitoring vegetation changes over short time periods.

-### 5. Conclusion
+## Conclusion

 The results show that airborne LiDAR can be used to quantify and visualize changes in vegetation structure between pre- and post-fire acquisitions.
 The comparison of the 2023 and 2025 datasets revealed substantial canopy height loss, with most areas showing more than 1 m of loss falling within the 2–5 m loss category.
-Low-height LiDAR return density also decreased across 61.4% of the analysed vegetation area, indicating a substantial reduction in low-height vegetation structure.
+Low-height LiDAR return density also decreased across 61.4% of the analysed vegetation area, suggesting a substantial reduction in low-height vegetation structure.

 LiDAR provides important advantages for post-fire vegetation assessment through its high spatial resolution and ability to acquire data independently of cloud cover.
 This allows fine-scale structural changes to be mapped even when optical satellite imagery may be affected by clouds.
 At the same time, the relatively low temporal frequency of airborne LiDAR limits its use for continuous monitoring.